cibolabs/api-docs/login.md

 Use this as a trigger to request a new access token.

-Important: for security, do not hard-code your credentials into scripts, which might leak from code repositories.

 Below is an example of obtaining an access token for calling the Cibolabs API.

 The example assumes you’ve set two environment variables,